guaka/radio-meteor/channels.coffee.md

 		'couleur3': { url: 'http://stream.srg-ssr.ch/m/couleur3/mp3_128', tags: ['ch'] }

+## Streams with ads

+These should be turned off by default, but can be enabled by clicking on the tags (to implement).

 		#'oldmen': { url: 'http://server-10.stream-server.nl:8140/', tags: ['60s', '70s'] }
 		# todo: parse pls in client?
 		# '106fmcoil': { url: 'http://212.29.254.129:7075/listen.pls' }

+Don't forget to close

 	}